Inversion-des/FarDrive-Sync-n-Backup/README.md

 ## Community
 If you have any questions/feedback — welcome to [Discussions](https://github.com/Inversion-des/FarDrive-Sync-n-Backup/discussions) and our [Subreddit](https://www.reddit.com/r/FarDrive_SyncBackup/).
 Any issues — welcome to [Issues](https://github.com/Inversion-des/FarDrive-Sync-n-Backup/issues).

+If you like the concept and would like to support the development — here is [my Patreon](https://www.patreon.com/inve).